uptonking/note4yaoo/log-faq-dev-repeat.md

   - react-virtualized: List uses a Grid internally to render the rows
 - Why it is important to cache DOM: http://jsperf.com/dom-caching-excercise

+## Should interface names begin with an “I” prefix?

+- do if you like.
+- In many ways, consistency is more important than convention.
+- It doesn't matter as long as you pick a style and stick with it!

 ## hide dom elements: visibility vs display

 - `visibility: hidden` does not cause a reflow on the document, while `display: none` does.